quintans/eventsourcing/README.md

 ### Scalability

-As the number of projectors increase, so the number of data store pollers increase and this will lead to an increase load of the database, due to the polling of the database at a short interval (less than one second).
+As the number of projectors increase, so the number of pollers increase and this will lead to an increase load of the database, due to the polling of the database at short intervals.
-At some point the database becomes overloaded with so many queries, that we will need a new strategy.
+At some point the database becomes overloaded with so many queries, that we need a new strategy.

 The offload of the database is accomplished by placing an event bus after the data store poller, and let the event bus deliver the events to the projectors, as depicted in the following picture: